 File Application DNV Philippines

-You’ll have to file your application with the consular authorities of the Philippines.
+You’ll have to file your application with the Foreign Service Post of the Philippines.

 Furthermore, you will have to pay the application fee.
 At the time of writing it isn’t clear yet how much the fee would be.